kadirhzrc/kadirhzrc/README.md

 ### Hi there 👋

-Here are the areas in which I have projects in:
+Here are the areas I have projects in:
 - Android
   + BMI Calculator
 - Artificial Intelligence